-Before driving the vehicle, always clear snow and ice from the hood, windshield, washer nozzles, roof, and rear of the vehicle, including all (Continued)
+Before driving the vehicle, always clear snow and ice from the hood, windshield, roof, and rear of the vehicle, including all lamps and (Continued)

-lamps and windows.
+windows.
 Reduced visibility from snow and ice buildup could lead to a crash.

 Clear snow and ice from the wiper blades and windshield before using them.
 If frozen to the windshield, carefully loosen or thaw them.
 Damaged blades should be replaced.
-See Wiper Blade Replacement $\Rightarrow$ 303.
+See Wiper Blade Replacement \$299.

 Heavy snow or ice can overload the wiper motor.
-See Electrical System Overload ⇔ 307.
+See Electrical System Overload \Rightarrow 302.